kotatsuclub/blog/content/post/this-art-club-has-a-problem-review-and-so-does-this-anime.md

 +++
 author = "Jared Popelar"
-tags= ["SnYves", "This Art Club Has a Problem", "Konobi"] date = 2017-05-25T00:28:33Z cover = "https://i.imgur.com/QrPp5XG.jpg" title = "This Art Club Has a Problem Review - And So Does This Anime"
+tags = ["SnYves", "This Art Club Has a Problem", "Konobi"] date = 2017-05-25T00:28:33Z cover = "https://i.imgur.com/QrPp5XG.jpg"
+title = "This Art Club Has a Problem Review - And So Does This Anime"